| "A Remarkable

 ignored all attempts to interest him in the

+vehicle.
 We settled down to hours of solid drinking and

 anxious to get back to the Ute, I suggested we move